kihwal/mercury3sc/README.md

 serial port is used for control and status reporting.

 ## Harware
-It was written for Teensy 2.0, but can be ported to other controllers.
+It was written for the Teensy 2.0, but can be ported to other controllers.
-Although PJRC stopped making Teensy 2.0, the clones can still be purchased.
+Although PJRC stopped making the Teensy 2.0, the clones can still be purchased.
 For communicating with the internal controller and the LCD, you need two serial ports.
 For external/remote communication the built-in USB serial port is used.
-Since Teensy 2.0 only has one harware serial port, AltSoftSerial is used to emulate one.
+Since the Teensy 2.0 only has one harware serial port, AltSoftSerial is used to emulate one.

 This is how I wired it.